 The first castle in Montgomery was erected in the years 1071-1074 near the former Roman fort and controlled the same ferry across the Severn River, as its earlier Roman counterpart.
-It was built by Roger de Montgomery, Earl of Shrewsbury, a native of Montgomery in Normandy, whose name passed later to the later Welsh town and castle.
+It was built by Roger de Montgomery, Earl of Shrewsbury, a native of St Germain de Montgommeri in Normandy, whose name passed later to the later Welsh town and castle.
 The stronghold which Roger built, became known as Hen Domen and was a motte and bailey wood-and-earth structure, located slightly more north than the later castle.
 After the death of Roger in 1094, Hen Domen passed into the hands of his descendants, and then it became a royal property and was given to Baldwin de Boulers, whose heirs kept it until the 13th century.
 In 1214, it was captured by Welsh forces led by Llywelyn ap Iorwerth, and then burnt.
-However, the timber stronghold was rebuilt and remained in use until about 1300.
+However, the timber stronghold was rebuilt after 1223 and remained in use until about 1300, when it became useless as a result of Edward I’s campaigns, which led to the border being shifted far west and ultimately to the conquest of Wales.

-In the middle of the thirteenth century, there was a conflict between England and the Welshmen led by Llywelyn ap Gruffudd.
-Henry III met with the Welsh prince at Montgomery Castle in 1267 and officially recognized him as prince of Wales, but after Henry’s death, the relationship between Gruffudd and the new king of England, Edward I, deteriorated.
-The First War of Independence of Wales, which broke out in 1276, ended with defeating Gruffudd and English control over all of eastern Wales.
-In the following years, Edward I ordered the expansion of the castle, including the construction of a new great hall with auxiliary buildings and the renovation of the castle walls.
-In addition, in the years 1279-1280, he ordered the rebuilding of the town walls to stone one and strengthening their towers.
-After the outbreak of the Second War of Independence of Wales in 1282, Montgomery played a key role as a gathering point for one of the three English armies.
-After 1295 and the final defeat of Welsh, the castle lost its strategic importance and served more as a prison than stronghold.
+In the mid-thirteenth century there was a conflict between England and the Welsh led by Llywelyn ap Gruffudd, grandson of Llywelyn ap Iorwerth, Prince of Gwynedd.
+In 1257 he invaded the Severn River Valley, banished the local Powys ruler, Gruffudd ap Gwenwynwyn, and once again burned the town of Montgomery.
+Over the years, the Welsh prince grew into such strength that king Henry III met him at Montgomery Castle in 1267 and officially recognized him as the Prince of Wales.
+After Henry’s death, relations between Llywelyn ap Gruffudd and the new King of England, Edward I, deteriorated.
+The First War of Welsh Independence that broke out in 1276 ended in the defeat of Gruffudd and English control over all of East Wales.
+Montgomery then lost its status of a border fortress, although in the following years Edward I ordered the expansion of the castle, including the construction of a new great hall with auxiliary buildings (kitchen, bakery) and renovation of the castle walls.
+In addition, in the years 1279-1280 he ordered the rebuilding of the town walls into stone ones and strengthening them with towers.
+During the Second War of Welsh Independence in 1282, Montgomery played a key role as a meeting point for one of the three English armies.
+After 1295 and the final Welsh defeat, the castle lost its strategic importance and served more as a prison than fortresses.

-In 1330 Roger Mortimer, Earl of March received the castle, but his fall in the same year, caused the return of the stronghold to the Crown.
-Montgomery remained in royal hands for the next twenty-nine years, but due to the stable situation in Wales, it was increasingly neglected.
-It returned to Mortimers in 1359 and was still strong enough to resist the Welsh attack of Owain Glyndŵr in 1402.
+In 1330 the castle was given to Roger Mortimer, Earl of March, but its fall in the same year brought the stronghold back to the Crown.
+Montgomery remained in royal hands for the next twenty-nine years, but because of the stable situation in Wales, it was increasingly neglected.
+It returned to the Mortimers in 1359, who, despite having many other castles (e.g. Wigmore, Dolforwyn) probably carried out the necessary renovation works and raised the level of housing conditions.
+The castle was yet strong enough to resist the attack of the Welsh insurgents of Owain Glyndŵr in 1402.
 Unlike the castle, the town was captured and plundered.
+Montgomery was in Mortimer’s hands until 1425, when it returned to the king again and was then handed over to Richard, Duke of York.

 The castle has survived in the form of a poorly preserved ruin.
 There are mainly visible low fragments of the walls of the middle and upper ward, one of the walls of the gatehouse and fragments of the horseshoe tower of the upper ward.
 The monument is open to visitors for free, from April 1 to June 30, every day from 10:00 to 18:00 and from July 1 to September 15, every day from 10:00 to 21:00.